Management Consultant Job Description

 It may also be possible to become a management consultant in a business through an apprenticeship, a graduate trainee scheme, or applying directly to the organisation.

 To learn more about graduate opportunities, read our blog: ‘Working For A Boutique Management Consulting Firm After University’.

 These skills are essential for an established Management Consultant looking for a new role:

 - University degree and additional relevant qualifications

-- Experience as a management consultant or a similar relevant role
+- Experience as a management consultant or a similar relevant consulting role

 - Experience using common business and project management software

 - Ability to create and develop strong relationships

 - Able to rally teams behind a shared vision to achieve targets